-Student athletes are expected to be well groomed.
+Student athletes are expected to be well groomed and well dressed.
 Athletes traveling to and from competitions are a direct representation of our school and community.
 Players who fail to comply with the dress code will not be allowed to participate in that day's contest.
 If there are habitual issues, further suspensions or removal from the team will be enforced.

-At no time will males or females wear shorts, tattered clothing, even if purchased with rips or tears, clothing with offensive or questionable writing or pictures, or flip flops/slides as part of their game day attire
+At no time will males or females wear tattered clothing, even if purchased with rips or tears, clothing with offensive or questionable writing or pictures, or flip flops/slides as part of their game day attire.
+Acceptable game day attire is:

-Acceptable game day attire:
+Males:

-- Males: - Team Shirts; team jerseys (other than basketball or track; no tank tops); team travel suits if issued; team shooting shirts; polo shirt or button up dress shirt are acceptable game day attire.
-T-shirts are not acceptable game day attire unless it is an approved team shirt. - Khaki pants; or approved team travel pants when worn with team travel suits are approved game day attire.
-Shorts, sweatpants, wind pants, or jeans are not acceptable game day attire. - Dress shoes; dress boots; clean tennis shoes are acceptable game day footwear.
-Sandals, flip flops, slides or work boots are not acceptable game day attire. - Athletes will not wear hats, even if team issued as a part of game day attire, unless that game day falls on a Friday; then only team issued hats are acceptable as game day attire. - Females: - Team Shirts; team jerseys (other than basketball or track); team travel suits if issued; team shooting shirts; polo shirt; or blouses are acceptable game day attire.
-T-shirts are not acceptable game day attire unless it is an approved team shirt. - Dress pants; appropriate length dresses/skirts; approved team travel pants when worn with team travel suits are approved game day attire.
-Shorts, sweatpants, wind pants or jeans are not acceptable game day attire.
+Team Shirts, team jerseys (other than basketball or track; no tank tops), team travel suits if issued, team shooting shirts, and polo shirt or button up dress shirt are acceptable game day attire.
+T-shirts are not acceptable game day attire unless it is an approved team shirt.
+In this case the entire team must wear the same shirt.

+- Khaki pants, jeans without holes, rips, or tears, or appropriate length Khaki shorts, or approved team travel pants when worn with team travel suits are approved game day attire.
+Sweatpants or wind pants, are not acceptable game day attire. - Dress shoes, dress boots, and clean tennis shoes are acceptable game day footwear.
+Sandals, flip flops, slides, or work boots are not acceptable game day attire. - Females:

+Team Shirts, team jerseys (other than basketball or track), team travel suits if issued, team shooting shirts, polo shirts, or blouses are acceptable game day attire.
+T-shirts are not acceptable game day attire unless it is an approved team shirt.
+In this case the entire team must wear the same shirt. - Dress pants, khaki pants, jeans without holes, rips, or tears, or appropriate length khaki shorts, appropriate length dresses/skirts, and approved team travel pants when worn with team travel suits are approved game day attire.

+Sweatpants or wind pants are not acceptable game day attire.

-- Dress shoes; dress boots; clean tennis shoes; dress sandals are acceptable game day footwear.
-Flip flops or slides are not acceptable game day attire. - Athletes will not wear hats or visors, even if team issued as a part of game day attire, unless that game day falls on a Friday; then only team issued hats/visors are acceptable as game day attire.
+• Dress shoes, dress boots, clean tennis shoes, dress sandals are acceptable game day footwear.
+Flip flops or slides are not acceptable game day attire.

-School Closings/Weather Conditions/Practices & Games When are practices and games cancelled?
+School Closings/Weather Conditions/Practices & Games When are practices and games canceled?

-- If our area is under a winter storm warning, all practices and games will be cancelled. - If our area is under a high wind advisory, with blowing and drifting snow, all practices and games will be cancelled. - When there is early dismissal because of weather, all practices and games will be cancelled.
+- If our area is under a winter storm warning, all practices and games will be canceled. - If our area is under a high wind advisory, with blowing and drifting snow, all practices and games will be canceled. - When there is early dismissal because of weather, all practices and games will be canceled.